Shinzo Abe: Legacy

 A Washington Post analysis described Abe as the "preeminent statesman of the Indo-Pacific" whose realist approach helped build a cooperative security network in East Asia.
 Columnist Josh Rogin wrote that Abe's lasting legacy was a world better prepared to confront an increasingly assertive China.
 Similarly, US Admiral James Stavridis wrote that Abe's greatest contribution was a strengthened Japanese military.
 His death solicited tributes and condolences from many states and leaders, a testament to his commitment to international relations.
 Consultant Bill Emmott noted that thanks to Abe's diplomacy, he was more popular abroad than domestically, bearing similarities to Margaret Thatcher.
 Economist Matthew P. Goodman of the Center for Strategic and International Studies (CSIS) wrote that Abe's legacy was that of a "Champion of the Global Economic Order", whose administration launched the "Partnership for Quality Infrastructure" infrastructure project in Asia, proposed an internationally endorsed organizing principle for global data governance, kickstarted the TPP, and later salvaged it with the CPTPP.
 Indian commentator Harshil Mehta called Abe a "Unifier of Oceans" in his obituary due to formation of the Quad and wrote that he "stayed committed to the common cause" of Japan and India.

 Conversely, Abe's nationalism and historical denialism strained long-term relations with the neighboring China and South Korea.
 Abe's complex legacy was displayed in both nations following his assassination, where some praised Abe's efforts to improve relations and others denounced his views on Japanese history with its neighbors.
 According to historian of religions Ernils Larsson, Abe's political rhetoric stoked "religious nationalism", and under his leadership the LDP forged closer ties with the "Shinto establishment".
 In addition, journalist Jake Adelstein argued that Abe left a legacy vexed by authoritarianism, with his actions throughout his tenure such as the intimidation of media that were critical of him leading to Japan's fall on the Press Freedom Index to as low as 72nd, stoking anti-Korean sentiments, as well as the creation of a "Cabinet Personnel Bureau" to vet bureaucratic positions of anyone that may be openly critical of the government, among others.

 In Japan, Abe remains controversial and is described as the "most polarizing" figure in contemporary Japanese politics.
 Domestic divisiveness created by his historical negationist efforts is long-lasting.
 Abe also had a profound and lasting effect on the Japanese economy through Abenomics, leaving behind a mixed economic record.

+The senate of the United States passed resolution 706 a bill to remember Abe.

+An exhibition opens in Tokyo about Abe life and includes 100 personal items of the late prime minister and the microphone he was holding on when he was fatally shot.